 2. It’s a high-value, ROI solution most employers can afford

-A recent Towers Watson study found that 37% of employers offered telehealth in 2015 with another 34% considering it for 2016 or 2017.
-The study further concluded that telehealth could potentially deliver more than $6 billion a year in savings to companies.
-As a broker, it is important to be a consultant.
-Consultants know the value of telehealth, it’s important to guide the employer to PROVIDE this benefit as a great cost-saving strategy, and not as an OFFERING, where it likely won’t realize its full potential.
+As a broker, it's important to be a consultant.
+Consultants know the value of telehealth and the future of this service delivering way more than basic acute care needs.
+It’s important to guide the employer to PROVIDE this benefit as a great cost-saving strategy, and not as an OFFERING, where it likely won’t realize its full potential.

 Now it’s your turn!
 How are you approaching telehealth with your groups?
-Share your experiences by commenting below or send me an email to email@example.com!
+Share your experiences by commenting below or send us an email to firstname.lastname@example.org!